BeguiledLeaf/README/README.md

 # README
 Hello World!

-*Studying for a Computer Engineering Degree at Clemson University /n*Currently in Junior Year
+*Studying for a Computer Engineering Degree at Clemson University

+*Currently in Junior Year

-/n*Did a Co-op for a year for Bosch
+*Did a Co-op for a year for Bosch